 - Another explanation is the calculator intentionally gives low results so the insurance company will take the appraisal immediately.
 Why? because to most people, 2-300 hundred dollars is a good return for their investment.
 And they feel the calculator did an excellent job because the insurance company didn’t dispute it.
 Which leads them to write an awesome review stating how great the service is.

 Using a DV Calculator, I’ve calculated several vehicles and the values tend to be about 25-35% of the real Diminished Value.
-So if you’re using an online calculator, and your real diminished value is $3000. then you’re probably going to lose around $1800. of your claim before you even start.
+So if you’re using an online calculator, and your real diminished value is $3000. then you’re going to lose around $1800. of your claim.
+All

 They’re not stupid, they know it’s a computer generated report and that there’s no real value to it.
 DiminishedValue.net will review your final repair bill and determine the type of damage that has been done to your car, truck or motorcycle and then determine your Diminished Value.
 We look at your actual automotive market to determine how like vehicles are selling in your area.
-We include actual market data and sampling of like equipped vehicles from your market in our full appraisals.
+We include actual market data and sampling of like equiped vehicles from your market.
 Then we develop a personalized summary to explain how and why we arrived at our conclusion as to the amount of Diminished Value you have.
 When the adjuster asks for the methodology used to determine the amount and you can’t produce it, chances are, they’ll void your diminished value report.